Nuclear Regulatory Commission.

 1. Occupational and Public Health

-Proposed Action.
-The occupation and public health impacts from the proposed action are essentially the same as those considered in the environmental assessment for operation of the BPF (Ref.
-3).
-Maintaining the BPF in a safe-shutdown mode will reduce the emissions from normal operations and reduce the risk of accidents.
+The occupational and public health impacts from the proposed action are essentially the same as those considered in the previous environmental assessments.
+If the exemption is granted, inactive processing lines will remain in a safe-shutdown mode, which will reduce the emissions from normal operations and reduce the risk of accidents.
 However, the reductions would be so small that the differences would be negligible.

-No Action.
-Denying this amendment request would not result in any significant difference in the occupational and public health impacts.
-If this amendment request is denied, the licensee may be cited for failing to submit a required report.
+Denying this amendment request would not result in any significant difference in the occupational and public health impacts when compared to the proposed action.
+If this amendment and exemption request is denied, the licensee may be cited for failing to submit a required report.
 However, the material cannot be inventoried until it is processed into an appropriate form.
 The facility will continue to implement NRC-approved radiation safety procedures for storing and handling radioactive materials.
 Thus, the impacts under the “no action” alternative will remain within acceptable regulatory limits.

 2. Effluent Releases, Environmental Monitoring, Water Resources, Geology, Soils, Air Quality, Demography, Biota, Cultural and Historic Resources

-Proposed Action.
-The NRC staff has determined that the approval of the proposed amendment will not impact effluent releases, environmental monitoring, water resources, geology, soils, air quality, demography, biota, or cultural or historic resources at or near the NFS site.
+The NRC staff has determined that the approval of the proposed action will not impact effluent releases, environmental monitoring, water resources, geology, soils, air quality, demography, biota, or cultural or historic resources at or near the NFS site.

-No Action.
-The NRC staff has determined that denial of the proposed amendment will not impact effluent releases, environmental monitoring, water resources, geology, soils, air quality, demography, biota, or cultural or historic resources at or near the NFS site.
+The NRC staff has determined that denial of the proposed action will not impact effluent releases, environmental monitoring, water resources, geology, soils, air quality, demography, biota, or cultural or historic resources at or near the NFS site.

-Based on its review, the NRC has concluded that the environmental impacts associated with the proposed action are not significant and, therefore, do not warrant denial of the proposed license amendment.
-The NRC has determined that the proposed action, approval of the license amendment as described, is the appropriate alternative for selection.
-Based on an evaluation of the environmental impacts of the proposed license amendment, the NRC has determined that the proper action is to issue a FONSI.
+Based on its review, the NRC has concluded that the environmental impacts associated with the proposed action are not significant and, therefore, do not warrant the preparation of an EIS.
+The NRC has determined that the proposed action, approval of the license amendment and exemption as described, is the appropriate alternative for selection.
+Based on an evaluation of the environmental impacts of the proposed action, the NRC has determined that the proper action is to issue a FONSI.

 Agencies and Persons Contacted

-On May 11, 2006, the NRC staff contacted the Deputy Director of the Division of Radiological Health in the Tennessee Department of Environment and Conservation (TDEC) concerning this EA.
-On May 12, 2006, the Deputy Director responded that TDEC reviewed the draft EA and had no comments (Ref.
+On April 26, 2010, the NRC staff contacted the Division of Radiological Health in the Tennessee Department of Environment and Conservation (TDEC) concerning this EA.
+On April 30, 2010, TDEC responded that it had reviewed the draft EA and had no comments (Ref.
 6).

-2. U.S. Nuclear Regulatory Commission, “Environmental Assessment for Proposed License Amendments to Special Nuclear Material License No. SNM-124 Regarding Downblending and Oxide Conversion of Surplus High-Enriched Uranium,” June 2002, ADAMS No. ML021790068.
+2. U.S. Nuclear Regulatory Commission, “Environmental Assessment for Proposed License Amendments to Special Nuclear Material License No. SNM-124 Regarding Downblending and Oxide Conversion of Surplus High-Enriched Uranium,” June 2002, ADAMS Accession No. ML050540096.

-Pursuant to 10 CFR part 51, the NRC staff has considered the environmental consequences of amending NRC Materials License SNM-124 to grant a one-time exemption from the physical inventory deadline for strategic special nuclear material in the BPF.
+Pursuant to 10 CFR part 51, the NRC staff has considered the environmental consequences of amending NRC Materials License SNM-124 to grant a one-time exemption from the physical inventory deadline for strategic special nuclear material.
 On the basis of this EA, the NRC has concluded that there are no significant environmental impacts associated with the proposed amendment and has determined not to prepare an EIS for the proposed amendment.